-- (b) any other factors that might affect the reliability of what the witness said in the video or audio recording; - (c) the quality of the video or audio recording; and - (d) any views of the witness as to whether his evidence in chief should be given orally or by means of the video or audio recording. - (4) Where, or to the extent that, the witness in his oral evidence in the proceedings asserts the truth of the statements made by him in the video or audio recording, the statements shall be treated as if made by him in that evidence. - (5) The reference in subsection (1)(f) to the admission of a video or an audio recording includes a reference to the admission of any part of that recording. - (6) When considering whether or not any part of a video or an audio recording should be admitted under this section, the Court shall consider- - (a) whether admitting that part of the recording would carry a risk of prejudice to the accused; and - (b) whether the interests of justice nevertheless requires that part of the recording to be admitted in view of the desirability of showing the whole, or substantially the whole, of the video or audio recording.
+(4) Where, or to the extent that, the witness in his oral evidence in the proceedings asserts the truth of the statements made by him in the video recording, the statements shall be treated as if made by him in that evidence.

+(5) The reference in subsection (1)(g) to the admission of a video recording includes a reference to the admission of any part of that recording.

+(6) When considering whether or not any part of a video recording should be admitted under this section, the Court shall consider-

+(a) whether admitting that part of the recording would carry a risk of prejudice to the accused; and

+(b) whether the interests of justice nevertheless requires that part of the recording to be admitted in view of the desirability of showing the whole, or substantially the whole, of the video recording.

-- (7) Where a video or an audio recording is admitted under this section, the witness may not give evidence in chief otherwise than by means of the recording as to any matter which, in the opinion of the Court, has been dealt with adequately in the video or audio recording. - (8) A statement made by a witness in a video or an audio recording may be admitted under this section whether or not the statement was made on oath.
+(7) Where a video recording is admitted under this section, the witness may not give evidence in chief otherwise than by means of the recording as to any matter which, in the opinion of the Court, has been dealt with adequately in the video recording.

+(8) A statement made by a witness in a video recording may be admitted under this section whether or not the statement was made on oath.